study-ORCATech-cloud/learn-and-earn-fork/docs/deployment-guide.md

 3. Keep local backups of important data
 4. Document deployment procedures

-Your ORCATech Learning Platform is now ready for the world! 🚀
+Your LabDojo Learning Platform is now ready for the world! 🚀